 Any questions about these elements of the WCFF can be directed to Amber at: 250-860-6108

 For news and updates, visit & like our Facebook page!

-We are pleased to help support these vital local community groups, thanks to your generous donations!
+We are pleased to partner with and help support this vital local community group, thanks to your generous donations!

 The Ki-Low-Na Friendship Society

 The Ki-Low-Na Friendship Society will provide for the mental, emotional, physical and spiritual well-being of all peoples through the development of community-based services, while encouraging the community to preserve, share and promote Aboriginal cultural distinctiveness.